-SBC Communications (SBC) over 10 years for technology to deliver video over broadband pipes.
+SBC Communications (SBC) moved closer toward launching TV service on Nov.
+17 by agreeing to pay $400 million to Microsoft (MSFT) over 10 years for technology to deliver video over broadband pipes.
 The deal should help SBC battle cable operators muscling in on its telephone turf.
 It's also a win for Microsoft's TV biz.
 The service, which will allow customers to choose from thousands of TV shows on demand, will launch by late 2005.
 SBC expects to make it available to 18 million households by the end of 2007.

 -- Philips Electronics (PHG) will write off $753 million for its health-care unit MedQuist.

 -- Wal-Mart Stores' (WMT) third-quarter net income rose 12.7% on a sales gain of 9.7%.

-Finally, some good news for Martha Stewart Living Omnimedia (MSO) merger gives it a much bigger retail reach.
+Finally, some good news for Martha Stewart Living Omnimedia (MSO): The $11 billion Kmart-Sears (S) merger gives it a much bigger retail reach.
 The prospect of Sears customers snapping up Martha Stewart Everyday gear sent MSO shares up 6.3%, to $18.49.